Mdeliaskhan04/Practice-API-Testing/README.md

-First API testing using Postman and generate HTML report with Newman Integration
-#######
-Here's a template for a README.md file for API testing using Postman and Newman.
-You can adjust it based on your project details:

 # API Testing with Postman & Newman

 This repository contains a collection of API tests using Postman and automated via Newman.
 The purpose of this project is to automate API testing and generate comprehensive reports that can be integrated into CI/CD pipelines.